Podcast: Play in new window | Download

 Is it really possible to get help for bunions without surgery?

 Most bunions can be helped if you commit to the process.
 For bunion relief, know the causes of bunions and make a long-term plan for change.
-This is the goal of the work in my San Antonio natural health clinic and in my Primal Diet – Modern Health podcasts.
+This is the goal of Functional Health work in my San Antonio natural health clinic, virtual Consults and my Primal Diet – Modern Health podcasts.
 Fix the cause as well as the symptom!

 A bunion is a bony growth in the lower joint of your big toe.
 The big toe pushes against the second toe, forcing the joint to stick out.
 As a weight-bearing joint, this can be extremely painful.
 Calluses and blisters can form on the edge of the bunion, doubling the pain.